Balfour Beatty: Early years

-Balfour Beatty was formed in 1909, with a capital of £50,000.
-The two principals were George Balfour, a qualified mechanical and electrical engineer, and Andrew Beatty, an accountant.
+Balfour Beatty was formed on 12 January 1909, with a capital of £50,000.
+The two founding principals were George Balfour, a qualified mechanical and electrical engineer, and Andrew Beatty, an accountant.
 The two had met while working for the London branch of the New York engineers JG White & Company.
 Initially, the company concentrated on tramways, the first contract being to construct the Dunfermline and District Tramways that opened in November 1909 for Balfour Beatty's own subsidiary, the Fife Tramway Light and Power Company.

+Balfour Beatty's fortunes were heavily impacted by the outbreak of the First World War.
+A portion of its staff were drawn away to serve in the British Army.
+Its expertise in general construction was put to use in the development of numerous army camps, including a large complex at Ripon.
+It also built an 8km aqueduct at Kinlochleven to supply the works of the British Aluminium Company; this was the company's first endeavour into heavy civil engineering.
+This contracting work would develop into a lucrative activity for the business.

-It subsequently acquired a portfolio of electric power and tramway companies including in Carlisle, Cheltenham, Leamington & Warwick, Llanelly, Luton, Mansfield, Nottinghamshire & Derby, Falkirk and Wemyss.
+During its first two decades of operations, the company acquired a portfolio of electric power and tramway companies including in Carlisle, Cheltenham, Leamington & Warwick, Llanelly, Luton, Mansfield, Nottinghamshire & Derby, Falkirk and Wemyss.
 Some later operated trolley and motor buses.
 Several bus companies were purchased or formed including Midland General, Percivals (Carlisle), Stratford Blue and Scottish General Omnibus.

 The Scottish bus subsidiaries were sold in June 1930 to W Alexander & Sons, and the Scottish tramways in 1935 to Scottish Motor Traction, Cheltenham was sold in July 1939 to Red & White Services with the remaining operations transferred to the Tilling Group.